In the early days of the commercial internet, websites just used cookies to track.

 This graph helps you to take action to protect your privacy for each of the items listed above.

-- Email: for as much as a cup of coffee a day, you can subscribe to ProtonMail, the most secure email on the planet.
+- For as much as a cup of coffee a day, you can subscribe to ProtonMail, the most secure email on the planet.
 ProtonMail even allows you to create aliases email addresses connected to your main email.
 So you never have to reveal your real email anymore.

 - Phone Number: you can subscribe to services that give you alias phone numbers that you can use for online purchases.